RudolphRiedel/FT800-FT813/examples/EVE_Test_SAMC21_EVE2-50G/EmbeddedVideoEngine/README.md

 As a side effect all commands are automatically started now.

 Second is that there are two sets of display-list building command functions now: EVE_cmd_xxx() and EVE_cmd_xxx_burst().
-The EVE_cmd_xxx_burst() functions are optimised for speed, these are pure data transfer functions and do not even check anymore if burst mode is active.
+The EVE_cmd_xxx_burst() functions are optimized for speed, these are pure data transfer functions and do not even check anymore if burst mode is active.

 ## Structure